 - Hong Y, LaBresh KA.
 Overview of the American Heart Association "Get With the Guidelines" programs: coronary heart disease, stroke, and heart failure.
 Crit Pathw Cardiol 2006;5:179-86.

 - Maddox TM, Plomondon ME, Petrich M, et al. A national clinical quality program for Veterans Affairs catheterization laboratories (from the Veterans Affairs Clinical Assessment, Reporting, and Tracking program).
 Am J Cardiol 2014;114:1750-7.

 - Kutcher MA, Brennan JM, Rao SV, et al. Comparative effectiveness of drug-eluting stents on long-term outcomes in elderly patients trea

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Coronary Artery Disease

 Keywords: Coronary Artery Disease, Comorbidity, Endarterectomy, Carotid, Veterans Health, Transcatheter Aortic Valve Replacement, Geriatrics, Vulnerable Populations, Longevity, Defibrillators, Implantable, Percutaneous Coronary Intervention, Myocardial Infarction, Registries, Heart Arrest, Stents, Heart Failure, Cardiac Catheterization, Biological Products